 Once you have identified the causes of waste and introduced quick changes to achieve immediate reductions, you should review each stage of your business process to prevent problems arising in the future.
 You should aim to have as few defects as possible for the least cost.
 Making products right first time is much easier, and much more efficient, than solving problems once they have arisen.

 You can achieve long-term effectiveness by constant monitoring.
 You can also benefit from benchmarking your processes against similar businesses and adopting best practice throughout.

 If you have a quality or environmental management system, or are considering setting one up, you should use this to help you continually improve your processes and products and reduce waste.
-See our guides on quality management standards and environmental management systems - the basics.

 Using problem-solving processes such as 8 Disciplines (8-D) will help you identify, correct and eliminate the cause of quality problems.
 The 8-D process involves: